marytts/marytts-wiki/VoiceImportToolsTutorial.md

 - Put all Wave files into the wav sub-directory of the voice building directory, i.e. /path/myvoice/wav.
 You may want to use the Audio converter GUI to make sure that this data is mono, at the right sampling rate, doesn't include overly long initial and final pauses, etc.
 - Either put the individual text files into /path/myvoice/text subdirectory (if using text files in MARY format), or the single text file in Festvox format into /path/myvoice/txt.done.data.

 If you want to test this but haven't recorded your own voice files yet, one way of getting data to test this is to use the ARCTIC data from CMU.
-Download and upack http://www.speech.cs.cmu.edu/cmu_arctic/packed/cmu_us_slt_arctic-0.95-release.tar.bz2, and then:
+Download and unpack http://www.speech.cs.cmu.edu/cmu_arctic/packed/cmu_us_slt_arctic-0.95-release.tar.bz2, and then:

     copy or move cmu_us_slt_arctic/wav to myvoice/wav, including all wav files;
     copy or move cmu_us_slt_arctic/etc/txt.done.data to myvoice/txt.done.data.

 ### 2. Run the voice building tools
-After downloading MARY TTS (and run mvn install), run the voice import tools in your voice building directory with:
+After downloading MARY TTS (and running "mvn install"), run the voice import tools in your voice building directory with:

     $MARY_BASE/target/marytts-builder-<VERSION>/bin/voiceimport.sh

 **Global Configuration Settings**
 When you are running the voice building tools for the first time, it asks you general configuration settings like:

-    estDir       : /your/path/to/Festival/speech_tools (important when creating unit selection voices) gender       : male or female
+    estDir       : /your/path/to/Festival/speech_tools (which is /usr by default; important when creating unit selection voices) gender       : male or female
     locale       : depends on your voice language, it can be: en_US, de, etc. marybase     : /your/path/to/marytts/